mad-lab-fau/mad-gui/README.md

 by algorithms, although such algorithms exist.
 If they do, the algorithm and the GUI are tightly coupled, such that reusing it becomes hard.

-Furthermore, algorithms that were developed to analyze time series data, can usually not be used by researchers without programming experience, although the algorithms were developed for their research area.
-This is for example the case in the area of gait analysis, where algorithms are provided by computer scientists and need to be used by clinical reasearchers.
+Furthermore, algorithms that were developed to analyze time series data, can usually not be used by researchers, who do not have programming experience, although the algorithms were developed for their research area.
+This is for example the case in the area of gait analysis, where algorithms are provided by computer scientists and need to be used by clinical researchers.

 The MaD GUI can be used as a framework to incorporate algorithms for supporting time series annotation and for using algorithms for analyzing time series data even without having programming experience.

-You can read about this in more detail in our [Background](#background) section
+You can read about this in more detail in our [Background](#background) section.

 ## Installation

+### Plugin Developers

+Please see the section [Development installation](#development-installation).

 ### GUI user: Standalone executable
 You do not need to install anything.
 Simply download the file from the table below for your regarding operating system.